Aircloak/aircloak/air/docs/content/sql/functions.md

 ### round

 Rounds the given floating-point value to the nearest integer.
 An optional second argument signifies the precision.
+Halves are rounded away from zero (towards the larger absolute value).

 ```sql
 ROUND(3.22)